agilecustoms/terraform-aws-ci-builder/README.md

 ## How to create a role with this policy

 This module creates just policy, and here is a _recommendation_ how to create a role.
-For roles used in CI pipelines, it is highly recommended to use OIDC provider, not IAM user with credentials.
+For roles used in CI pipelines, it is highly recommended to use an OIDC provider rather than IAM user credentials.
 See [terraform-aws-ci-publisher](https://github.com/agilecustoms/terraform-aws-ci-publisher) for an example.